 5. Why do I smell ozone while the SoClean is running?

 Please make sure the SoClean lid is shut securely and that your CPAP cleaner and sanitizer is connected to the SoClean securely.
 Some ozone molecules may escape into the air, but they will be so dispersed in the volume of air in the room, and will not pose a hazard.

 A heated hose is a CPAP hose that has an electrical connection on the end of it.
 It helps with humidification comfort and helps to prevent rainout.

 2. Why do I need an adapter for SoClean?

 SoClean works with most CPAP equipment.
 There are some brands and models that will need an adapter for SoClean to work.
 The SoClean adapter helps users setup and install SoClean easier and also allows many CPAP machines to maintain their heated hose functionality.
-To see if your CPAP machine needs a SoClean adapter please see the SoClean Compatibility Chart.

 1. The SoClean machine is displaying "hose not present" notification.